-What does full-time service give you?
+What does a full-time service give you?
 First of all, the opportunity to work in accordance with agile, the possibility of applying DevOps practices, CI.
 That is these latest processes.

 If the testing agency writes automated tests, the code is yours.
 You have the copyright to it and require it in the contract.
-Also require NDA if you care about data protection.
+Also, require NDA if you care about data protection.

 In terms of cost, it is similar to employing an employee, but with some reservation: the entire sum is intended for testing.
-The costs of preparing the workplace, infrastructure, covering the costs of sick leave and insurance are gone.
+The costs of preparing the workplace, infrastructure, covering the costs of sick leave, and insurance are gone.